Sharon1106/sharon1106.github.io/README.md

 ### Issues
 I had issues adjusting the grid and stacking the boxes in them is neat rows after a large image for the main work section.
 I also had issues adding images to the grid boxes without the pictures being oversized.
+Using pure css and html for this assignment was tricky for me.
+THe grid layout is something to get used to.

 #### A work in progress...